Book a flight

 (f) The Passenger has not respected the check-in and boarding deadlines.

-(g) The Passenger has refused to submit to the security checks provided for in particular in Articles 16.h. and 13.e. below or has refused to provide proof of identity.
+(g) The Passenger has refused to undergo the security checks provided for in articles 16.h. and 13.e. below or has refused to provide proof of his/her identity.

-(i) The Passenger (or the person who paid for the Ticket) has not paid the current Fare and/or all applicable fees, penalties, taxes or charges.
+(i) The Passenger (or the person who paid for the Ticket) has not paid the applicable Tariff and/or any fees, penalties, taxes or charges due.

-(j) The Passenger does not have valid travel documents, or has destroyed them, or his travel documents are outdated, incomplete with regard to the regulations in force, or fraudulent (identity theft, falsification or counterfeiting of documents) .
+(j) The Passenger does not possess valid travel documents, or has destroyed them, or their travel documents are out of date, incomplete in accordance with applicable regulations, or fraudulent (impersonation, forgery or counterfeiting of documents).

-(k) The Ticket presented by the Passenger has been obtained fraudulently or purchased from an unaccredited organization, or has been falsified or counterfeit.
+(k) The Ticket presented by the Passenger has been obtained fraudulently or purchased from a non-accredited organization, or has been falsified or counterfeited.

-(l) The Passenger has not used the Flight Segments in the order issued, in accordance with the provisions of article 8 above.
+(l) The Passenger has not used the Flight Segments in the order in which they were issued, in accordance with the provisions of article 8 above.

-(m) The Passenger requests during check-in or boarding, special assistance not requested at the time of booking the trip.
+(m) The Passenger requests, at the time of check-in or boarding, any particular assistance not requested at the time of booking the trip.

 In the cases provided for in (h), (j), (k) and (l) above, the Carrier reserves the right to retain the Passenger’s Ticket.